solo-io/workshops/istio-day2/1-deploy-istio/02-install-istio.md

 1.8.3
 ```

-We don't have Istio installed and running yet.
+We don't have the Istio control plane installed and running yet.
 Let's go ahead and do that.
 There are three ways to install Istio:

 * `istioctl` CLI tool
 * Istio Operator
 * Helm

 We will use the `istioctl` approach to install Istio following some best practices to set you up for future success.
 In the second part of this lab (series 2) we'll explore how to use Helm.

+> :memo: Helm 3 is another common approach to installing and upgrading Istio.
+We'll see labs on Helm 3 in the second part of this workshop series.

 ## Installing Istio